ms-iot/content/en-US/win10/samples/AlljoynDSBSample.md

     GpioPin^ pin;

 In order to expose the GPIO Device to the AllJoyn Bus, we need to create a corresponding Bridge Device (IAdapterDevice) instance.
-Modify the constructor of the AdapterLib’s Adapter.cpp as follows:
+Modify the constructor of the AdapterLib’s Adapter.cpp by adding the following:

     Adapter::Adapter()
     	{
+    	  -

+    	  -

+    	  -
     		controller = GpioController::GetDefault();
     		pin = controller->OpenPin(PIN_NUMBER);
     		pin->SetDriveMode(GpioPinDriveMode::Input);

-    		this->vendor = L"Custom Vendor";
-    		this->adapterName = L"Custom Adapter";
-    		this->version = L"1.0.0.1";
     	}